taustation-fan/taustation-fan.github.io/README.md

 * reducing private ship repair, fuel-up and refurbishment times
 * premium clones
 * faster release from the Brig (prison) and Sick Bay
-* faster shuttle travel
+* [instantaneous](https://alpha.taustation.space/coretechs/archive/technology#/quantum-telepheresis) [intrasystem](https://blog.taustation.space/blog/benevolent-dynamics-presents-quantum-telepheresis/) travel and faster interstellar travel
 * premium avatar images

 This list is roughly sorted by utility.
-VIP packs and accelerated University courses are a pretty good way to spend bonds, while I'd only use bonds for fast shuttle travel if there was a very good reason.
+VIP packs and accelerated University courses are a pretty good way to spend bonds, while I'd only use bonds for fast or instantaneous travel if there was a very good reason.

 You can obtain bonds in the following ways: